-Have you heard of the “ice facial”?
-It’s a popular Korean beauty trend that has inspired scores of skin care aficionados to rub ice cubes all over their faces in the name of better skin.
-In particular, ice facials are said to minimize the look of pores, reduce puffiness, and make the skin look smoother.
-While the alleged benefits alone sound worth it, we consulted the experts to find out if the trend is truly worth trying.
-Spoiler alert: Before you opt to dunk your face into a bowl of ice water to “shrink” your pores, you’ll want to keep reading.
+Have you heard of the ice facial?
+It’s a popular Korean beauty trend that’s said to minimize the look of pores, reduce puffiness and make the skin look smoother.
+While the alleged benefits sound great, we consulted the experts to find out if the face icing trend is truly worth trying, or if there are better ways to shrink the look of large pores.